kj89/testnet_manuals/rebus/README.md

 ```

 ### Create validator
-Before creating validator please make sure that you have at least 1 strd (1 strd is equal to 1000000 ustrd) and your node is synchronized
+Before creating validator please make sure that you have at least 1 strd (1 strd is equal to 1000000 arebus) and your node is synchronized

 To check your wallet balance:
 ```